estaji/useful-bash-scripts/README.md

 Find old created files (older than REMOVER_PAST_DAYS variable) and delete them.

 Change REMOVER_DIR, REMOVER_PAST_DAYS and REMOVER_TODAY variables then use.

+### archive-to-minio-using-mc.sh
+Archive files or backups in a MinIO bucket.
+This script ensures today's backup existence, uploads it to the bucket and then removes the oldest file (based on BKP_OLD_DATE variable) locally and remotely. requirements:

+1. mc command as minio client
+2. create an Alias for your bucket in mc command (https://min.io/docs/minio/linux/reference/minio-mc.html)

 # Contribution
 Feel free and don't hesitate to contribute to this repository.